10 Things You Can Do

 Just say NO

+One way to save the rainforest?
+Avoid Palm Oil.
 Palm oil, found in half of all processed foods in the US, and many common household products is a key contributor to rainforest deforestation!
 Read your food and product labels carefully and refuse to buy products with palm oil or insist on sustainable alternatives.

 Fundraise for us!